Chart Color Schemes

 St Kilda East features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households constitute 50.5% of all households, including 19.7% composed of couples with children, 24.2% consisting of couples without children, and 5.5% single parent families.
-Non-family households account for the remaining 49.5%, with lone person households making up 40.5% and group households comprising 8.9%.
-The median household size is 2.1 people, which is smaller than Greater Melbourne's average of 2.6.
+Family households account for 50.5% of all households, including 19.7% couples with children, 24.2% couples without children, and 5.5% single parent families.
+Non-family households constitute the remaining 49.5%, with lone person households making up 40.5%, and group households comprising 8.9%.
+The median household size is 2.1 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households